 I was very dedicated, working, and learning non-stop.
 I slept 4-5 hours per night but it was all worth it and I really enjoyed the process.

 Nine months is not needed to create a blog, you can do it in a matter of minutes, but I wanted to design something beautiful.
 I hope it is pleasing to your eye.

 Besides, I needed to learn how to repair any problems that may always occur on the website.
 This whole experience led me to focus on something else than worry about my wife.
 Sure, I supported her, but as a human being, I needed an escape from it all.
 To catch a breath, to do what I like.

 But how does blogging help your mental health?

 In a nutshell, it makes you focus on something.
 You have a goal, which you focus on and you forget about problems.

-First thing that came to my mind was Amazon.
+The first thing that came to my mind was Amazon.
 But honestly, is not easy.
-I didn’t sell many due to the fact that royalties they take are to big, up to 70%!
+I didn’t sell many due to the fact that royalties they take are too big, up to 70%!
 Really??
 You must be insane to give them 70% of your hard work.
 I couldn’t do that.
 I needed another way…

 So, knowing that Amazon does not make it easy didn’t give me much confidence.
 My mental well being is far more important than 99 cents for hard labour.
 I’d be insane to go that route.

 So I researched…